 Undeniable quality and originality - a work of instrumental excellency that confirms the acute interpretative sense of José Valente.

 Serpente Infinita, from violist (electric and eclectic) José Valente: amazing vanguard work that remembers Ana Hatherly, the great Portuguese modernist poet, calligrapher and visual artist.

 Nuno Rogeiro, revista Sábado

-At this moment José Valente is finishing an unprecedented piece for Viola and Philharmonic Orchestra called “Trégua”.
-This project was awarded with the GDA’s funding for phonographic edition and with the DGArtes funding for new creations.
-And he's starting an 6 Violas ensemble to play his arrangements of José Mário Branco’s music.
+At this moment José Valente is finishing an unprecedented album for Viola and Philharmonic Orchestra called “Trégua”.
+This project was awarded with the GDA’s funding for phonographic edition and the DGArtes funding for new creations.
+He is also starting a 6 Violas ensemble to play his arrangements of José Mário Branco’s music.

-Since 2001 that José Valente plays with a beautiful Alceste Bulfari's viola.
-By suggestions of his mother, he calls her (it) "Presença"
+Since 2001 that José Valente plays with a Mezzoforte hybrid black viola and beautiful Alceste Bulfari's viola.
+By suggestions of his mother, he calls them (it) "Diamante" and "Presença" respectively.